Pfern/ADER17/README.md

 			Account for confounders using Generalized Linear Models Performing ANOVA-like comparisons

-	LO 9 - Perform simple functional enrichment analysis and understand the concepts behind them (TODO: Daniel Faria)
+	LO 9 - Perform simple functional enrichment analysis and understand the concepts involved

+		LO 9.1 - How to extracting meaning from a list of genes What are functional annotations, what types exist, and where to get them

+		LO 9.2 - Understand the concept of functional enrichment analysis, and the statistics involved
+			Question: when and why do we need multiple test corrections?

-		LO 9.1 - The statistics behind functional enrichment analysis LO 9.2 - Functional annotations: what are these and where to get them LO 9.3 - Using functional enrichment analysis with your lists of genes
+		LO 9.3 - Interpreting the results of functional enrichment analysis Using functional enrichment analysis with your lists of genes

 ## Detailed Program [available here][mkdnlink].